 Operational Breakdown

-A growing team keeps routing questions, approvals, and decisions through the founder.
-Work moves, but only when the founder is available to clarify what to do next.
+Your team keeps routing questions, approvals, and decisions back to you.
+Work moves, but only when you're available to weigh in.

 This is a realistic scenario, not a client case study.